 (Note: the center of the meringue may fall or crush when the curd and berries are applied.
 That’s perfectly normal.)

-Other pavlova recipes you might enjoy from around the internet:
+Other pavlova recipes you might enjoy:

 - Chocolate Pavlova with Mascarpone and Raspberries from Brown Eyed Baker

 - Fresh Strawberry Pavlova from Food Wishes